Awarded Fellowships

 The David L. Wagner Distinguished Fellow

-Professor and the Donald and Martha Robertson Chair in Latin American Art History at Tulane University
+Professor of Art History and Martha and Donald Robertson Chair in Latin American Art at Tulane University

 The Embodiment of the Word: Bookmaking and Worldmaking in New Spain